Pokémon Pinball

 is a pinball-based Pokémon spin-off video game for the Game Boy Color.
-It was released in Japan on April 14, 1999, and in North America on June 28, 1999.
+It was released in Japan on April 14, 1999, and in North America on June 29, 1999.
 In it, the ball is a Poké Ball, and most of the objects on the table are Pokémon-related.

 Like any pinball game, the main objective is to get points, using the different modes of advances to score them at a higher rate.
-Pokémon Pinball has a secondary objective hinted at by the tagline "Gotta Catch 'em All," which is to collect all 151 Pokémon to fill your Pokédex.
+Pokémon Pinball has a secondary objective, which is to collect all 151 Pokémon to fill your Pokédex.
 The Pokédex is saved between individual games, so it can be built up over time.

 Gameplay

 There are two tables in the game: Red and Blue.
 Each table has its own details and gameplay elements.

 Each table has different playable "locations", which determine which Pokémon are available for capture.
 A subset of available locations are displayed slot-machine style in the beginning of a game, and pressing A will select a starting location and launch the first ball into play.
 After that, each table has its own mechanism for advancing to the next location, including the locations not available at the start of the game.